Namilyango College

-Namilyango College is a boys-only boarding middle and high school located in Mukono District in the Central Region of Uganda, whose history and excellence in sports and academics have made it one of the most prestigious schools in Uganda.
+Namilyango College is a boys-only boarding secondary school located in Mukono District in the Central Region of Uganda, whose history and excellence in sports and academics have made it one of the most prestigious schools in Uganda.
 It is Uganda's oldest secondary school, founded in 1902 by the Catholic Mill Hill Fathers.

 Location

 The school campus is situated on Namilyango Hill, approximately 7 km, by road, southwest of Mukono Town, the district headquarters, and about 4 km, by road, south of the township of Seeta, the nearest trading center.
 The college lies approximately 20 km, by road, east of Kampala, Uganda's capital and largest city.
 The coordinates of Namilyango College are:0°20'19.0"N, 32°43'02.0"E (Latitude:0.338611; Longitude:32.717222).

 History

 The school was founded in March 1902 by the Mill Hill Fathers, a London-based Catholic missionary society, to educate the sons of Catholic chiefs.
-At the time, the Mill Hill Missionaries approach to education for locals was guided by their objective of training local catechists and, eventually, local priests.
+At the time, the Mill Hill Missionaries' approach to education for locals was guided by their objective of training local catechists and, eventually, local priests.
 The first students at Namilyango were being trained to become, first and foremost, catechists; those who were considered unfit for that vocation would be sent away or, if they were of good character, educated further so they could be taken on as clerks in the colonial government.